mandarnaik016/lorem-ipsum/index.md

 <div class="lorem_ipsum_img"></div>
 ```

-You can use above shortcode in your page for generating random paragraphs and images.
+You can use above shortcode for generating random paragraphs and images.